MichaelCurrin/code-cookbook/recipes/ci-cd/README.md

 # CI/CD
 > Continuous Integration / Continuous Deployment

-How to running automated tests and deploys in the cloud with services.
+This are is about running automated tests and automated deploys using cloud services.

+Sample configs and explantions are provided.